-Peter Wilkins of Hyde Park Angels joins Nick to cover Entrepreneur-Investor Fit.
+Peter Wilkins of Hyde Park Angels joins Nick to cover Founder-Investor Fit.
 We will address questions including:

 - Did you consider raising a venture fund as opposed to leading an angel group?

 - What should entrepreneurs think about when targeting investors?

 - How do you parse which businesses need Venture Capital vs. Angel Capital vs. those that don’t need outside capital?

 - Do you think entrepreneurs should take professional capital from non-strategic investors that provide limited value beyond the capital?

 - What are the differences in the fundraising process between angels vs. VC?

 - What does the interaction process look like between your group and founders, post-investment?

 - What are the down-stream implications of taking capital from different sources?